MartinXBcn/ESP32Logger/README.md

 DBGINI(&Serial, ESP32Timestamp::TimestampLocaltime)    // Specific time, has to be set in the beginning
 ```

-## Set level of logging with DBGLEV
+## DBGLEV: Set level of logging with

 Change of level of logging (by default logging starts with level "Info"):
 ```C++